Red-Wine Braised Shanks (Goat or Lamb)

 Our website is always stocked with lots of recipe ideas.
 You can scroll or search!

-When the farmstand opens, it will be stocked with our products and those from our partners and other local regenerative farms.
-Stay tuned for some fun new collaborations and offers.
+The farmstand is stocked with our products and those from our partners and other local regenerative farms.
+More new products each week!

 Meats